mmcmaster-au/avswitch/README.md

 For the 22uF capacitor 0805 is too small for 22uF, and doesn't even come in a X7R version nor a 25V rated version.
 1210 looks to be the sweet spot.

 For the 100uF capacitor (>= 4x 22uF needed for LC parallel damping filter) it's unlikely that a suitable ceramic cap can be found for a reasonable price.
-Aluminium-polymer cap have low-enough ESR, however the ESR varies with frequency and may be higher than rated at the LC filter cutoff frequency.
+Aluminium-polymer cap have low-enough ESR, however the ESR varies with frequency and will be higher than rated at the LC filter cutoff frequency.
 As such I've chosen to simply place 4 discrete 22uF caps in parallel as a fool-proof solution.

 ## Power Supply Filtering
 The RS8754XP has a typical PSRR of 90dB, though it's unclear what frequency that is measured at - possibly only at 100Hz.
 The low-pass filters should be at a sufficiently low cut-off frequency that we can assume the PSRR of the opamp at unfiltered frequencies will be good enough.